jensbambauer/seriale/site/content/program-neu.md

                     - title: "Between Touchdowns and the Apocalypse: New Series Formats from Hesse"
                       length: 2
                       datetime: 2026-06-11
-                      time: 20:15 | 8:15pm
+                      time: 20:15-20:45 | 8:15pm-8:45pm
                       type: panel discussion
-                      details: "This panel brings together three strikingly different projects that explore the human condition across diverse genres.
-In the documentary \"Women Taking the Field,\" we follow the players of Giessen's female American football team as they challenge male-dominated structures and transform a sports team into a chosen family.
-The search for belonging continues on a more personal scale in the documentary pilot \"ANTIOCH – On the Trails of History,\" where filmmaker Lucas Yalaza travels from Wiesbaden to his ancestral home to rediscover a heritage hidden beneath ancient ruins.
-Finally, the animated series \"Task Force Querlitz\" takes these themes of resilience into the realm of the absurd, following an overworked team of social workers trying to maintain order in a city where meteorites turn children into musical instruments and dogs into bureaucrats.
-Join the creators of these Hessian-based productions as they discuss the journey from pilot to series, the power of visual storytelling, and how – whether through documentary or animation – we can transform complex ideas into meaningful narratives."
+                      details: 'This panel brings together three strikingly different projects that explore the human condition across diverse genres.
+In the documentary "Women Taking the Field," we follow the players of Giessen''s female American football team as they challenge male-dominated structures and transform a sports team into a chosen family.
+The search for belonging continues on a more personal scale in the documentary pilot "ANTIOCH – On the Trails of History," where filmmaker Lucas Yalaza travels from Wiesbaden to his ancestral home to rediscover a heritage hidden beneath ancient ruins.
+Finally, the animated series "Task Force Querlitz" takes these themes of resilience into the realm of the absurd, following an overworked team of social workers trying to maintain order in a city where meteorites turn children into musical instruments and dogs into bureaucrats.
+Join the creators of these Hessian-based productions as they discuss the journey from pilot to series, the power of visual storytelling, and how – whether through documentary or animation – we can transform complex ideas into meaningful narratives.'
                       moderator:
                         - name: Daria Solovieva
                         - name: Amarú Frida